iostephano/Tabless-Navigation-Structuring-Multiple-Creative-Flows-on-a-Single-Screen/README.md

 This project explores how to structure creative workflows without using a TabBar, delivering a fluid, uninterrupted navigation experience.
 Inspired by tools like Procreate, it showcases how multiple content flows can coexist on a single screen through custom modal transitions and native UIKit components.

-The current implementation (Model 4) includes a scrollable preview gallery using `UIPageViewController`, where users can navigate between projects and return to the canvas without breaking context.
+The current implementation includes a scrollable preview gallery using `UIPageViewController`, where users can navigate between projects and return to the canvas without breaking context.

 ---

 ## Project Structure

 TablessNavigation/
-├── AppDelegate.swift
+├── AppDelegate.swift            // App launch and scene lifecycle setup
-├── SceneDelegate.swift
+├── SceneDelegate.swift          // Window and root view controller configuration
-├── ProjectsViewController.swift // Main project grid UI
-├── ProjectCell.swift // Custom UICollectionViewCell
-├── CanvasViewController.swift // Blank drawing canvas (placeholder)
-├── GalleryViewController.swift // Horizontal scrollable gallery
-└── Assets.xcassets/ // Image thumbnails for each project
+├── ProjectsViewController.swift // Main grid view with project thumbnails and add button ├── ProjectCell.swift            // Custom UICollectionViewCell for displaying project previews ├── CanvasViewController.swift   // Placeholder for drawing canvas with pan-based stroke preview ├── GalleryViewController.swift  // Modal gallery with horizontal scroll using UIPageViewController ├── Assets.xcassets              // Image assets: thumbA, thumbB, thumbC └── Info.plist                   // App configuration and launch settings

 ---